 — Henry Ford

-The genesis of this inspiration comes from listening to and being in community with clients, members of my private Facebook group, as well as my friends and family.
-From my perch as a health coach, soon to be author, and autoimmune reversal and prevention advocate, I am witness to a lot of suffering, as well as a lot of hope.
+From my perch as a Functional Medicine health coach, author of the bestselling book Beat Autoimmune, and autoimmune reversal and prevention advocate, I am witness to a lot of suffering, as well as a lot of hope.

 We have the information, the support, and a growing number of success stories of people who have transcended their symptoms and diagnoses.
 So, why are so many people still suffering?
 It could be a lack of knowledge, tight finances, and little time — all valid and real concerns.
 But, if we’re really honest, it could be that a fixed mindset might be the biggest reason of all.

 It includes rigid thinking, limiting beliefs, a scarcity mentality, lack of willpower, all-or-nothing thinking, and a negative or fatalistic outlook.
 Fixed mindset statements include:

 It’s too hard.

 You can feel your shoulders sag in just reading these defeatist statements.
 Caution, though: words have tremendous power, especially when coupled with strong emotions.
 We literally have the power within us to create our reality, and we do it all the time, consciously or unconsciously.
 Negative words and beliefs can set up a downward spiral, attracting more negativity and despair, which is a self-reinforcing vicious cycle.

 It includes positive mental attitude, even when the going gets tough, a can-do mentality, realistic thinking, an open mind, and optimistic outlook.
 Growth mindset statements include:

 This is only a minor setback.
 I’ll get back on track.